Meet Erin-Marie Wallace

 MA Fine & Decorative Art, London, 2006

-Erin-Marie Wallace is currently the owner and auctioneer of E. M. Wallace Auctions & Appraisals, a firm which specializes in worldwide, live streaming auctions of 19th and 20th century design, art and jewellery.
-She obtained her Master’s degree in Fine and Decorative Arts in 2006 from Sotheby’s Institute, London.
+Erin-Marie Wallace is currently the Vice President of Business Development at Gurr Johns.
+She obtained her Master’s degree in Fine and Decorative Arts in 2006 from Sotheby’s Institute-London.
 This was preceded by educational opportunities in Hong Kong and throughout the United States, culminating in a Bachelor’s of Fine Art specializing in drawing from the University of Central Florida.
 She continues to exhibit as a fine artist and her work is held in private collections worldwide.
 For several years she was the Director and Vetter for a televised auction house, responsible for overseeing four weekly televised auctions including purchasing, consigning, cataloguing and on-air presenting.
 In 2012, Erin-Marie Wallace became a Florida Certified Auctioneer and Auction House; and is the only Sotheby’s UK Graduate in the southeast United States to hold this distinction.

 What is the most rewarding aspect of your job?